 If you get anything out of this article -- the message is work your triceps , forearm,and wear leather wrist wraps to aide your elbow.

 This was the 2nd highest snatch in all of the USA for 2014 in official competition for women's 69kg weight class.
 The only athlete to snatch higher was Jenny Arthur with 98kg.
 Gwendolyn Sisto lifts for USAW weightlifting club Risto Team.
 Risto sports is the premier weightlifting company in the world.
-The Olympia Cup is held in conjunction with the Mr Olympia in Las Vegas, NV Join us in 2015!
+The Olympia Cup is held in conjunction with the Mr Olympia in Las Vegas, NV !
 Gwen is lifting in all Risto Sports apparel and weightlifting shoes.